jjvanzon/Circular-Language-Spec/spec/introduction.md

 A button object in general is called a *type* of object.

-There are quite a few types already available, used in one way or another.
-A __Button__ type for instance can be used to build a user interface.
-Another type, __Integer__, represents one integer number.
-Those are used relatively frequently.
+There are quite a few objects ready and available, that you may use one way or another. __Button__ objects for instance can be used to build a user interface.
+Another type, __Integer__, represents an integer number.
+Those may be used relatively frequently.

 Commands
 --------